Genaker/Magento2PWA/README.md

-# PWA module for any magento store.
-No needs rewrite evererthing using PWA Studio
+# PWA module for any magento store and Hyva Theme.
+No needs rewrite evererthing using silly PWA Studio

 PWA extension for Magento 2.
 Just install and PWA is ready.